maurorusso22/connect4/README.md

 ## Input

 The users put their token using the function ADD.
-Thej just need to type the number of the column they want to insert the token to plus the word 'ADD'.
+They just need to type the number of the column they want to insert the token to plus the word 'ADD'.
 Example: 4 ADD -> the token will be inserted in the fourth column.

 ## Output